kiwidamien/StackedTurtles/content/scraping/webscraping_beyond_phantomjs.md

 Tags: Scraping, Selenium, BeautifulSoup
 Date: 2018-10-15 19:00
 Category: Web
-Summary: Introduction to a series of articles on alternatives to Selenium for AJAX/Javascript enabled webpages.
-First article in the advanced web-scraping series.
+Summary: First article in the advanced web-scraping series.
+Clarifies the difference between static and dynamic pages.
+Outlines different approaches for getting data from pages generated with Javascript and AJAX.
 Series: Advanced Scraping
 series_index: 1

 # Static vs Dynamic

-The Python documentation, wikipedia, and most blogs (including this one) only include _static content_.
-That is, when a browser or the `requests` library asks for the URL, the information is already processed and ready to go.
-If that's the case, then a parser like BeautifulSoup is probably all you need.
+The Python documentation, wikipedia, and most blogs (including this one) use _static content_.
+When we request the URL, we get the final HTML returned to us.
+If that's the case, then a parser like BeautifulSoup is all you need.
 A short example of scraping a static page is demonstrated below.
-I have a more through overview of BeautifulSoup [here](#todo), and an example
+I have an overview of BeautifulSoup [here](#todo).

-A site with _dynamic content_ is one where requesting the URL brings up Javascript, which the browser is supposed to execute.
-This is common for sites that are supposed to update.
-For example, a weather webpage such as [weather.com](http://weather.com) would use Javascript to look up the latest weather.
+A site with _dynamic content_ is one where requesting the URL returns an incomplete HTML.
+The HTML includes Javascript for the browser to execute.
+Only once the Javascript finishes running is the HTML in its final state.
+This is common for sites that update frequently.
+For example, [weather.com](http://weather.com) would use Javascript to look up the latest weather.
 An Amazon webpage would use Javascript to load the latest reviews from its database.
-If you use a parser on a dynamically generated page, you will just get a skeleton of the page with the unexecuted javascript on it.
-Most of this post will be devoted to outlining different strategies for scraping dynamic pages.
+If you use a parser on a dynamically generated page, you get a skeleton of the page with the unexecuted javascript on it.

+This post will outline different strategies for scraping dynamic pages.

 ## An example of scraping a static page

-Even though most of this article is about dynamic pages, let's start with an example of scraping a static page.
-Here is a small piece of code demonstrating how to get the Introduction section of the Python style guide, [PEP8](https://www.python.org/dev/peps/pep-0008/):
+Let's start with an example of scraping a static page.
+This code demonstrates how to get the Introduction section of the Python style guide, [PEP8](https://www.python.org/dev/peps/pep-0008/):

 ```python
 import requests